hpc-unibe-ch/pocket-ubelix2/README.md

 If you don't specify the role and subrole, which are needed to extend the certificate, you have to set those to values in `/etc/puppetlbas/puppet/csr_attributes.yaml` by hand **before** running `puppet agent -t`.

-**Notice:** For the **puppetdb server** there's one additional step before running `puppet agent -t` the first time.
-The certificate has to accept the general CNAME 'puppetdb', therefore the setup_puppet-agent.sh script will thell you, which command to run to add this DNS alternative name.

-and follow the [puppetenv readme](https://idos-code.unibe.ch/projects/UBELIX/repos/puppetenv/browse) for further instructions.

 ## Limitations